Food Safety Law: What does ‘due diligence’ mean in practice?

 All reasonable precautions

-Reasonable precautions simply amount to the process of identifying all the food safety critical stages of food production, storage and distribution, then identifying suitable control measures to adequately prevent the risk of food safety failures and putting in place appropriate management control procedures to ensure they effectively happen.
+Reasonable precautions in food safety law simply amount to the process of identifying all the food safety critical stages of food production, storage and distribution, then identifying suitable control measures to adequately prevent the risk of food safety failures and putting in place appropriate management control procedures to ensure they effectively happen.

 Reasonable precautions can be demonstrated by producing satisfactory HACCP documentation and QMS documentation.
 There is an established format for all this documentation, broadly accepted within the food industry and endorsed by the Food Standards Agency and it is obviously advisable for food businesses to follow accepted formats, especially for presenting evidence in Court.